Saudi authorities warn of punishment for women drivers

 A ministry spokesman could not immediately be reached to confirm that the body had contacted the women.

-Women who have driven in the past have often been charged with the relatively minor offence of driving without a valid Saudi license, which are not issued to women in the kingdom.
+Women who have driven in the past have often been charged with the relatively minor offence of driving without a valid Saudi licence, which are not issued to women in the kingdom.

 But some have also been charged with more serious offences, such as disturbing public order or staging political protests, which are illegal in the absolute monarchy.